 **If you receive an email that appears to come from uShip.com, but you’re suspicious that it may be a scam, please expand your header on your email to see the full email address the message was sent from.

 We have partnered with Scam-Detector.com to inform and educate the public about this and other types of scams.
-If you something seems suspicious, please and contact Member Support for further assistance.**
+If you something seems suspicious, please contact Member Support for further assistance.**

-Here are examples of known scam emails:
+Here are examples of known scam emails and sites: